atomicpeace/TheWitnessSolver/README.md

 simplest solution and displays it in the grid.
 You can also configure the solver to only show part of the solution if you just need a hint.

+This is a fork of overv's The Witness Solver.
+I made this for random stuff I run into in The Witness randomizers that the original doesn't cover.

-You can try out the solver here:
+You can try out my version of the solver with these additions here:

 https://overv.github.io/TheWitnessSolver/